Resources on nonprofit management

 • Nonprofit Management Simplified: Board and Volunteer Development

-The training modules include PowerPoints, instructor notes and, in some cases, word documents which guide you step by step through the implementation steps.
-Or, they refer you to one of my books for more information.
-The training modules are great for training boards, staff, groups of nonprofits or helping you understand step by step processes on a specific topic.
+The training videos are great for training boards, staff, groups of nonprofits or helping you understand step by step processes on a specific topic.

 Nonprofit Management Simplified Books:

 The title says it all.
 These three books are a must-have for any nonprofit manager.
+They were all updated in 2021 and now include sections on virtual strategies, grant writing and so much more.
 I have taken every aspect of nonprofit management, stripped away all the theory and focused in on the basics of what every manager needs to know to build a successful organization.
 Everything is based on my four decades of service in five different nonprofits and my work with hundreds of nonprofits as a consultant.

 In my first nonprofit, where I did everything from janitorial work to fundraising as the only staff, I was forced to narrow my focus on to the six core elements necessary for success.
 And I learned, over the next several decades, what worked and what did not work.